-Deferred capital contributions related to capital assets represent the unamortized amount and unspent amount of donations and grants received for the purchase of capital assets.
+Deferred capital contributions related to capital assets represent the unamortized amount of donations and grants received for the purchase of capital assets.

-2022 \$ \$ Balance, beginning of year Contributions granted during the year Amortization of contributions related to capital assets 218,838,328 2,165,729 215,749,216 12,908,567 Amortization of contributions related to buildings Amortization of contributions related to equipment (9,219,732) (1,841,540) (8,608,100) Balance, end of year 209,942,785 (1,211,355) 218,838,328
+Balance, beginning of year Contributions granted during the year Amortization of contributions related to capital assets Amortization of contributions related to buildings Amortization of contributions related to equipment Balance, end of year

-^{}The following tables present the main sources of contributions granted during the current and previous exercises:
+The following tables present the main sources of contributions granted during the current and previous exercises.
+In addition, the table shows accounts receivable as at March 31, 2024 as well as revenue recognized during fiscal year 2024 related to these accounts receivable: